IgniteUI/indigo-design-docfx/en/components/banner.md

 ---
 title: Banner - Design System Component
 _description: The Banner Component is used to show an interactive information message or notification in a prominent way.
-_keywords: Design Systems, Design Systems UX, UI kit, Figma, Ignite UI for Angular, Figma to Angular, Figma to Angular, Angular, Angular Design System, Export code from Figma, Design Kits for Angular, Figma HTML, Figma to HTML, Figma UI kits
+_keywords: Design Systems, Design Systems UX, UI kit, Figma, Ignite UI for Angular, Figma to Angular, Angular, Angular Design System, Export code from Figma, Design Kits for Angular, Figma HTML, Figma to HTML, Figma UI kits
 ---

 # Banner

-Use the Banner Component to display a prominent message and optionally actions related to it.
+Use the Banner component to display a prominent message with optional actions.
 The Banner is visually identical to the [Ignite UI for Angular Banner Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/banner)

 ## Banner Demo